feldroy/air-markdown/CONTRIBUTING.md

 ### Write Documentation

-air-markdown could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+AirMarkdown could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/feldroy/air_markdown/issues.
+The best way to send feedback is to file an issue at https://github.com/feldroy/AirMarkdown/issues.

 If you are proposing a feature: